C0k3/session/Readme.md

 3. code coverage
 4. staging for manual test environment deployment
 5. automated deployment to the development environment
-6. manual deploy to test environment
+6. manual deployment to test environment